Gluten Free Graham Crackers

 Do you love s’mores?
 There’s something so comforting and nostalgic about sandwiching perfectly-toasted gooey marshmallows between softened milk chocolate squares and crisp graham crackers.
 But if you’re gluten-free, finding allergy-friendly graham crackers for s’mores can be hard.

-Traditional graham crackers, both the ones you buy in a box and most of the recipes you’ll find, are not gluten free.
-They are made with wheat flour, so are not safe for those who have to avoid gluten due to celiac and other conditions.
+Traditional graham crackers, both the ones you buy in a box and most homemade recipes, are not gluten free.
+They are typically made with wheat flour, so they are not safe for those who have to avoid gluten due to celiac and other conditions.
 The same goes for graham cracker crusts.

 close up on a smore with marshmallows and chocolate